How Beliefs Become Deeds: Our Mission & Story

 Legislation and Professional Issues

-The pace at which LPCANC grew matched the increasing need for advocacy for LPCs within the national mental health care arena in the mid 1990s.
-Managed care organizations (MCO) arrived late in North Carolina, although MCOs were prevalent in the western and northeastern United States.
+In the mid 1990s, LPCANC worked diligently to match the need for licensed counselor advocacy.
+Managed care organizations (MCO) arrived late in North Carolina, although MCOs were already established in the northeast and western United States.
 However, as managed care assumed its market share, LPCs were not being included in the array of behavioral healthcare providers.
 Employability of LPCs and gaining parity with the other mental health care providers (who were already recognized by MCOs) became a top priority for the association.
 The early board members of LPCANC addressed this goal by contacting all the mental health centers across the state to request NC Office of State Personnel classification for LPCs, hiring a lobbyist to monitor legislation such as the NC Professional Corporations Act that directly impacted the ability of LPCs to become partners in collaborative practices, and marketing LPCs with MCOs.

 From 1995 through today, LPCANC delivers its promise to advocate for the needs of LPCs.
 Take a quick look at our LPCANC accomplishments.
 These endeavors were undertaken by LPCANC involving many volunteer hours and significant advocacy costs (lobbyist).
 The volunteer time and costs were borne solely by LPCANC and no other professional association in NC.
 We are proud of our work and the benefits to all North Carolina LPCs.